adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/README.md

 (We need `-pthread` as Google Test uses threads.)

-Next, you should compile your test source file with `${GTEST_DIR}/include` in the system header search path, and link it with gtest and any other necessary libraries:
+Next, you should compile your out source file with `${GTEST_DIR}/include` in the system header search path, and link it with gtest and any other necessary libraries: